 There is often a big difference between theoretical design and practical design.
 In theory, Aluminum foil works for many areas of a bicycle frame, but in practice, that’s a disaster.
 In a trailer frame analysis, no matter how hard you try, it just does not include everything.
-Since the nature of the trailer is one of surprises, every bump, every corner, every swerve and every load is different.
-Even if you limit it to worst case conditions.
+Since the nature of the trailer is one of surprises, every bump, every corner, every swerve and each load is different.
+Even if we limit to worst case conditions.

-Load cases also present an interesting challenge.
-Yes, the trailer will haul stuff down the road, but how will it be loaded?
-Does the load come on and off the back bumper?
+Loading cases also present a challenge.
+Yes, the trailer will haul stuff, but how will the load distribute?
+Does it come on and off the back bumper?
 If so, did you analyze the case where a huge load applies only on the back bumper?

-Then, don’t forget about abuse.
-Think of things like a load shifting around a corner, or bouncing a wheel up on a curb.
-How about backing up a little too far and bumping the pole behind you.
+Then, don’t forget abuse.
+Things like a load shifting around a corner, or bouncing a wheel up a curb.
+How about backing too far and bumping the pole behind.
 This is all part of choosing trailer frame materials.

 The dynamics of motion and impact are just one area of concern.
 In an engineering project years ago, we used a 12 ton hydraulic press to “smash” small metal pieces to the right thickness.
 Interestingly, we then did the same thing with a small slide hammer dropped just a few inches.
 Don’t ever underestimate the effects of impact.
 For this discussion, a pothole, or rock or a washboard road.

 Dynamics are very hard to accurately analyze because every dip, every turn, every payload and every washboard road is different.
-The real question: What conditions do you set up for an analysis?
+Even the axle type comes into play.
+What about a rigid mount axle?
+The real question: What conditions do you consider in the analysis?